Five Lackawanna County child protection workers charged with endangering eight children, investigators charge

 "They said they'd go over it with me if I speak with them," Walker said.

-Attorney David Solfanelli, Helcoski's lawyer, said he sat for two hours at the Police Department without a chance to see his client.
+Attorney David Solfanelli, Helcoski's lawyer, said he sat for two hours at the Police Department without seeing his client.

 Assistant District Attorney Kim Moraski shot back that Helcoski needed to invoke her right to counsel.